Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 year

-EnforcementSouth Dakota Game, Fish and Parks Department
+EnforcementSouth Dakota Game, Fish and Parks

-Deadwood historic district and restricted areas drone violation
+Deadwood historic district drone violations

 ClassificationClass 2 Misdemeanor